SSL-A-Team/ssl_ros_bridge/README.md

 Two launch files are provided in ssl_ros_bridge for basic scenarios: [ssl_ros_bridge.launch.xml](ssl_ros_bridge/launch/ssl_ros_bridge.launch.xml) and [ssl_ros_bridge_localhost_only.launch.xml](ssl_ros_bridge/launch/ssl_ros_bridge_localhost_only.launch.xml).
 The first listens for multicast traffic on all interfaces.
 The localhost only launch file restricts the multicast listening to the loopback interface (127.0.0.1) and sets the game controller server address to 127.0.0.1.
 The localhost only launch file is useful when using simulation to prevent traffic from other simulation setups on the same network from interfering with your system.

+> **Note**
+>
-_Note_: You may need to enable multicast on the loopback interface as many linux environments have it disabled by default.
+> You may need to enable multicast on the loopback interface as many linux environments have it disabled by default.

 Either of these launch files can be included in your own launch file, specifying your team name.